Finnish identity card: Electronic ID Card

-The electronic card was introduced in 1994 and the current version, which is valid for 5 years, was introduced in 2003.
+The electronic ID card was introduced in December 1999 and the current version, which is valid for 5 years, was introduced in 2003.
 All issued ID cards nowadays are electronic with the exception of card for minors and temporary cards.

 It was initially planned as a general network authentication device for both public and private sector strong authentication needs.
 In 2009, however, the card was viewed by a government committee as a failure.
 There has been less than 300 000 cards around by 2011 out of population of 5.3 million.

 The rationale to apply for a card has mostly been traveling abroad.
 Only few dozen government services have adopted it, and only one bank adopted it as login card to their netbank.
 All banks in Finland use a national standard called TUPAS, which uses one-time passwords.
 Banks also provide TUPAS authentication to other Internet-enabled businesses.
 Since TUPAS requires no dedicated hardware, cost of a card reader and card itself have been main causes in the failure of the eID card.